yeelunz/Traking/README.md

 Notes on trackers:
 - CSRT tracker requires `opencv-contrib-python` (cv2.legacy).
 If you want to use CSRT, uninstall opencv-python and install the contrib build instead.
+- OC-SORT wrapper relies on Ultralytics YOLOv11 for detections (`ultralytics` package) and the `ocsort` PyPI package.
+Both are listed in `requirements.txt`.
+- StrongSORT wrapper reuses the cloned `libs/StrongSORT` repo plus Ultralytics YOLOv11; make sure `ultralytics`, `torch`, and OpenCV are installed (see `requirements.txt`).

 Install:
 ```bat